Federal Government Efforts to Combat Human Trafficking

-DOL offers programs such as job-search, job-placement assistance and job-counseling services as well as educational and training services and referrals to supportive services such as transportation, childcare and housing, through its One-Stop Career Center System - which victims can access after HHS certification.
+DOL offers programs such as job-search, job-placement assistance and job-counseling services as well as educational and training services and referrals to supportive services such as transportation, childcare and housing, through its American Job Centers, which victims can access after HHS certification.
 The Wage and Hour Division also investigates complaints of labor law violation, and is an important partner in the detection of trafficking victims.
 To report a possible violation, please call 1-866-487-9243.

 U.S. Department of State